-Brad C. Bean, 56, is from Gillsburg, Mississippi.
+Brad C. Bean, 57, is from Gillsburg, Mississippi.
 He is a dairy farmer with other farming interests, including corn, sorghum and timber.
 Mr. Bean is chairman of the bank's Audit Committee and is also a member of the bank's Compensation Committee.
-In January 2017, he was elected chairman of the Tenth District Farm Credit Council and was also elected to the National Farm Credit Council (FCC) Board of Directors as a district representative.
+In January 2017, he was elected chairman of the Tenth District Farm Credit Council and was also elected to The Farm Credit Council as a district representative.
 Mr. Bean serves on the boards of the Amite County Farm Bureau and the Amite County Cooperative, both of which are trade organizations.
-Mr. Bean is a former chairman of the Southern AgCredit, ACA board of directors and a former vice chairman of the Texas District's Stockholders Advisory Committee.
+Mr. Bean is a former chairman of the Southern AgCredit, ACA Board of Directors and a former vice chairman of the Texas District's Stockholders Advisory Committee.
 Mr. Bean became a director in 2013 and his term expires at the end of 2018.

-Ralph W. "Buddy" Cortese, 70, is from Fort Sumner, New Mexico.
+Ralph W. "Buddy" Cortese, 71, is from Fort Sumner, New Mexico.
 He is president of Cortese Farm and Ranch Inc., a farming and ranching operation.
 He is chairman of the bank's Compensation Committee and is a member of the bank's Audit Committee.
-Mr. Cortese is a member of the Tenth District Farm Credit Council.
+Mr. Cortese also is a member of the Tenth District Farm Credit Council.
 He currently serves on the board of the Federal Farm Credit Banks Funding Corporation.
 Mr. Cortese served as chairman of the board of directors of the bank from 2000 through 2011.
 He is a member of the Texas Agricultural Cooperative Council board of directors, an industry association.
 From 2003 to 2008, he served on the board of the Federal Agricultural Mortgage Corporation (Farmer Mac), a government agency chartered to create a secondary market for agricultural loans, and is a former board member of the American Land Foundation, a property rights organization.
 Prior to joining the bank board, he was chairman of the PCA of Eastern New Mexico board of directors.
-Mr. Cortese became a director in 1995 and his term expired at the end of 2016.
-He was re-elected to another three-year term effective January 1, 2017.
+Mr. Cortese became a director in 1995 and his term expires in 2019.

-James F. "Jimmy" Dodson, 63, chairman of the board of directors, is from Robstown, Texas.
-He grows cotton, corn, wheat and milo on four family farm operations and owns a seed sales business.
-Mr. Dodson serves on the bank's Audit and Compensation Committees and was chairman of the Tenth District Farm Credit Council for 2016.
+James F. "Jimmy" Dodson, 64, chairman of the board of directors, is from Robstown, Texas.
+He grows cotton, corn, wheat and mile on four family farm operations and owns a seed sales business.
+Mr. Dodson serves on the bank's Audit and Compensation committees and was chairman of the Tenth District Farm Credit Council for 2016.
 In January 2017, he was elected vice chairman of the Tenth District Farm Credit Council.
 He is one of the board's designated financial experts on the board Audit Committee for the bank.
-He also serves on the National Farm Credit Council Board of Directors, where he is a member of the Executive Committee.
+He also is vice chairman of The Farm Credit Council.
 Mr. Dodson joined the board of directors of FCC Services, an integrated services firm, in January 2017.
 He is also president of Dodson Farms, Inc. and Dodson Ag, Inc., and is a partner in Legacy Farms and 3-D Farms.
 He is a manager of Weber Station LLC, which is the managing partner of Weber Greene, Ltd., both of which are family farm real estate management firms.
 Mr. Dodson is a founding member of Cotton Leads, a responsible cotton production initiative of U.S. and Australian Cotton Producer organizations.
 He also serves on the boards of Gulf Coast Cooperative, an agricultural retail cooperative, and the Texas Agricultural Cooperative Council, an industry trade association.
 He is past chairman of the National Cotton Council of America, the American Cotton Producers and the Cotton Foundation, and formerly served as a director of Cotton Incorporated.
-He is past chairman of the

-Texas AgFinance, FCS board of directors and a former member of the Texas District's Stockholders Advisory Committee.
-Mr. Dodson became a director of the bank in 2003 and his current term expires at the end of 2017.
+He is past chairman of the Texas AgFinance, FCS board of directors and a former member of the Texas District's Stockholders Advisory Committee.
+Mr. Dodson became a director in 2003 and his term expires at the end of 2020.